LagoLunatic/tww-decomp-website/README.md

-# BFBB Decompilation Website
+# TWW Decompilation Website

-A website to track the progress and show other data related to the [BFBB Decompilation Project](https://github.com/bfbbdecomp/bfbb).
+A website to track the progress and show other data related to the [The Legend of Zelda: The Wind Waker Decompilation Project](https://github.com/zeldaret/tww).

+This website code is forked from the [website for the SpongeBob SquarePants: Battle for Bikini Bottom Decompilation Project](https://github.com/bfbbdecomp/website).

 It is written in [TypeScript](https://www.typescriptlang.org/)